s223060317/sit323-737-2024-t1-prac7p/README.md

 # MongoDB Microservice App

 This is a simple Node.js microservice connected to a MongoDB database.
-It was created for SIT323 Cloud Native Application Development at Deakin University.
+It was created for SIT323 Cloud Native Application Development.

 ## What the App Does